TZstatsADS/fall2019-proj2--sec1-grp1/README.md

 ### [Project Description](doc/project2_desc.md)

+The app can be accessed through this link: https://kaiyanzheng.shinyapps.io/Proj2-sec1-grp1/

 ![screenshot](doc/panel1.png)

 In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using [NYC Open Data](https://opendata.cityofnewyork.us/) or